- January 22, 2018

 - Category: Azure, Helm, Jenkins, Kubernetes

-In our earlier blog, we deployed a Kubernetes cluster in Azure Container Service (AKS).
-In this blog, we will show you how to deploy Jenkins with Helm in that Kubernetes cluster.
+In our last blog, we showed how to deploy a Kubernetes cluster in Azure Container Service (AKS).
+In this blog, we will cover how to deploy Jenkins with Helm in a Kubernetes cluster.
 Helm charts helps you define, install, and upgrade complex Kubernetes applications.
 Jenkins Helm chart installs a master and slave cluster utilizing the Jenkins Kubernetes plugin.

 Jenkins is a very popular open source automation server written in Java.
 Jenkins helps to automate the non-human part of software development process, with continuous integration and facilitating technical aspects of continuous delivery and plays a key role in setting up an automated CI CD pipeline with Kubernetes.